MeenaEaswaran/MeenaEaswaran.github.io/_pages/education.md

 {% include base_path %}

-* M.S. in Biomedical Informatics, UTHealth Houston, TX, USA, 2025 (expected)

-* M.S. in Medical Sciences, University of Florida, FL, USA, 2015
+## Master of Science in Biomedical Informatics
+**UTHealth Houston, Texas, United States**
+**August 2023 - Present**

+- Expected to graduate in Summer/Fall 2025.
+- Remote student specializing in Bioinformatics and Health Data Science course concentrations.

+## Master of Science in Medical Sciences
+**University of Florida, Gainesville, United States**
+**August 2013 - May 2015**

+- **Thesis:** Role of periodontal pathogens in induction of atherosclerosis in LDLR null mice.
+- Developed a deep understanding of various biological concepts through rigorous coursework and hands-on laboratory experiments.

+## Bachelor of Technology in Biotechnology
-* B.Tech. in Biotechnology, Sri Venkateswara College of Engineering (Affliated to Anna University, Chennai, India), 2009
+**Sri Venkateswara College of Engineering**
+(Affiliated to Anna University, Chennai, Tamil Nadu, India)
+**September 2009 - April 2013**

+- Gained a strong foundation in biotechnology principles and practical skills through comprehensive coursework and laboratory training.